Agustín Aranzábal: Club career

 Aranzábal was born in Bergara, Gipuzkoa.
 A product of Basque Country giants Real Sociedad's youth system, he first appeared with the main squad on 21 February 1993, in a 5–1 away loss against Deportivo de La Coruña.
 After three full seasons with the reserves, he went on to be an undisputed first-choice for one decade, for instance playing 32 games for the 2002–03 runners-up.

 In July 2004, still in La Liga, Aranzábal moved to Real Zaragoza, where he was used mainly as a backup to Paraguayan Delio Toledo.
-He retired after a small stint with amateur side CD Vera in the Canary Islands, with ex-Spain international (also a Real Sociedad teammate) Javier de Pedro also starting the campaign but being promptly dismissed.
+He retired after a small stint with amateur side Vera in the Canary Islands, with ex-Spain international (also a Real Sociedad teammate) Javier de Pedro also starting the campaign but being promptly dismissed.

-In early 2010, Kitchee SC from Hong Kong signed Aranzábal alongside compatriot Albert Celades.
+In early 2010, Kitchee from Hong Kong signed Aranzábal alongside compatriot Albert Celades.
 They both appeared with the club at the 2010 Lunar New Year Cup, a mid-season exhibition tournament.